-12.1.3 As conditions to any assignment of Grantee's interest under this Easement, Grantee shall (a) require the assignee to expressly agree in writing to assume Grantee's obligations hereunder, and (b) ensure that such assignee has the resources to fulfill its obligations under this Easement.
-Notwithstanding anything in this Section 12.1 to the contrary, this Easement shall not be transferred by Grantee to any governmental entity, public agency or Native American tribe without the consent of the Grantor, which consent shall be in Grantor's sole discretion exercised in good faith.
+11.1.2 As conditions to any assignment of Grantee's interest under this Easement, Grantee shall (a) require the assignee to expressly agree in writing to assume Grantee's obligations hereunder, and (b) ensure that such assignee has the resources to fulfill its obligations under this Easement.
+Notwithstanding anything in this Section 11.1 to the contrary, this Easement shall not be transferred by Grantee to any governmental entity, public agency or Native American tribe without the consent of the Grantor, which consent shall be granted or withheld in Grantor's sole discretion.

-12.2 Involuntary Transfer.
-If Grantee ever ceases to exist or no longer qualifies under §815.3 of the California Civil Code, the Stewardship Council (or its designee), or if the Stewardship Council (or its designee) shall cease to exist, the Attorney General of the State of California, shall petition a court of competent jurisdiction to transfer this Easement to an organization that meets all of the designation criteria specified in Section 12.1.
+11.2 Involuntary Transfer.
+If Grantee ever ceases to exist or no longer qualifies under section 815.3 of the California Civil Code, the Stewardship Council (or its designee), or if the Stewardship Council (or its designee) shall cease to exist, the Attorney General of the State of California, shall petition a court of competent jurisdiction to transfer this Easement to an organization that meets all of the designation criteria specified in Section 11.1.

-13. Subsequent Property Transfers by Grantor.
+12. Subsequent Property Transfers by Grantor.

-13.1 Rights of Grantor.
-Subject to the provisions of Sections 7 and 9 above, this Section 13, Section 20.12 below, and Exhibit E, Paragraph 1 below, Grantor shall have the unrestricted right to sell, encumber, or otherwise transfer the Property or portions thereof to anyone Grantor chooses.
-Notwithstanding the foregoing, Grantor shall disclose the existence of this Easement (including reference to the recording information) in any deed or other legal instrument by which Grantor divests itself of a real property interest in all or a portion of the Property, including, without limitation, a leasehold interest, and all such conveyances shall be made expressly subject to the terms of this Easement.
+12.1 Rights of Grantor.
+Except as provided in Exhibit D, Prohibited Uses, item no. 1, Grantor shall have the unrestricted right to sell, encumber, or otherwise transfer the Property or portions thereof to anyone Grantor chooses.
+The transferee shall take the Property or portions thereof subject to the provisions of this Easement.
+Grantor shall disclose the existence of this Easement (including reference to the recording information) in any deed or other legal instrument by which Grantor divests itself of an interest in all or a portion of the Property, including, without limitation, a leasehold interest, and all such conveyances shall be made expressly subject to the terms of this Easement.
 Grantor shall notify Grantee periodically of any contemplated grants by Grantor to any third party of any interest in any portion of the Property, whether such interest is a fee, easement, lease, mortgage or other interest.

 Additionally, Grantor shall notify Grantee in writing not more than thirty (30) days after any grant by Grantor to any third party of any interest in any portion of the Property, whether such interest is a fee, easement, lease, mortgage or other interest.
-The failure of Grantor to perform any act required by this Section 13 shall not impair the validity of this Easement or limit its enforcement in any way or create any obligation on the part of Grantee.
-Grantor recognizes that Grantee may incur direct and indirect costs for monitoring and administration of the Conservation Easement in the event fee title to the Property is transferred under this provision.
-Accordingly, upon Grantor's sale, transfer or conveyance of fee title of the Property, Grantor shall pay, or cause to be paid, to Grantee a one-time payment of a sum representing the increased cost of such Conservation Easement stewardship, as reasonably determined at such time by Grantee.
-Such one-time payment shall be in addition to any reimbursements required pursuant to Section 13.2.4 or Section 17 of this Easement.
+The failure of Grantor to perform any act required by this Section 12 shall not impair the validity of this Easement or limit its enforcement in any way or create any obligation on the part of Grantee.